 ATH150.
-Staging Exploration in Theater and Dance (Identical to ADA150) (Not offered 2008-2009)..
+Staging Exploration in Theater and Dance (Identical to ADA150) (Winter; Batson, Moutillet)..
 This course is based on the close examination of a particular period of theme of multi-disciplinary artistic production that will offer students an immersion into important developments in per formative expressions.
 This course explores dynamic movements in the artistic avant-garde, its historical background, and its principal creators in theater, dance and associated performing arts, through discussions, lectures, studio work, and collaborative creation.
 The resulting collaboration will be produced and performed at Yulman Theatre.
 No prerequisite.

 ATH151.
-Directing (Winter; Finlay).
+Directing (Not offered 2009-2010).
 Students explore the process of bringing the script and the director's concept to the stage by working with actors through casting, script analysis, rehearsal, and performance.
 Previous acting experience (in class or in production) required.

 ATH226.
-Theater Production II (Fall; Steckler, Winter, Spring; Staff).
+Stage Craft II (Fall, Winter, Spring; Michalek).
 Intermediate level course in the technical and design aspects of theatrical production.
 Students will assume a major responsibility in the technical implementation of sets, lights, sound, props or costumes for the concurrent departmental production.
 Prerequisite: ATH110 and permission of the instructor.

 ATH230.
-Movement for Actors (Winter; Moutillet).
+Movement for Actors (Fall: Finlay).
 Development of the actor's body as an expressive instrument.
 Yoga/centering exercises, strength and flexibility workouts will be pursued to achieve a flexible, strong and restfully alert body on stage.
 Focus on European, Japanese and American styles of physical expression to broaden theatrical actions.
 An in depth exploration of the gestural world combined with the choreographic use of props, the class will culminate in a collaborative creation produced and performed at the Yulman Theater.
 No prerequisite.

 ATH231.
-Voice for the Stage (Fall; Culbert).
+Voice for the Stage (Spring; Culbert).
 A performance course in vocal technique for the stage based on the philosophy of Kristin Linklater.
 Extensive exercise work in breath control, resonation and articulation.
 Readings from contemporary poetry and Shakespearean sonnets.
 Weekly presentations of scripted material.
-Prerequisite: ATH 112 or previous participation in a departmental production.

-ATH 240.
-Theatre Criticism (Not offered 2008-2009).
+ATH240.
+Theatre Criticism (Not offered 2009-2010).
 This is an intensive and practical course on reading and writing dramatic criticism.
 A look at the concepts and practices of theater criticism in American Theater begins with a discussion of major theories of Western drama, from Aristotle to Artaud.
 Through the reading and discussion of contemporary examples of dramatic criticism and directed studies in techniques of journalistic writing students will gain an understanding of the nature and function of a theater review and an ability to critically view theater productions.
 Writing will include research essays, response papers and critical reviews of play scripts as well as performances on campus and at professional theaters.
-Prerequisite: ATH110 or instructor's permission.

 ATH320.
-Script to Performance (Not offered 2008-2009) Course focuses on the writing and development of your own script for the stage.
+Script to Performance (Not offered 2009-2010) Course focuses on the writing and development of your own script for the stage.
 Discovery of different styles and approaches will be explored according to individual needs.
 Class is structured as a workshop in which students will collaborate on each other's texts.
 Course will culminate in staged readings for the public of work created during the term.